-As part of the emerging Local Plan, we are developing some evidence called a Habitat Regulations Assessment (HRA).
-It is focused on whether the growth proposed within the plan (or project) will harm the integrity of the Special Area of Conservation (rather than seeking to improve any existing pressures on the site/sites).
+As part of the emerging Local Plan, we are developing some evidence called a Habitats Regulations Assessment (HRA).
+It is focused on whether the growth proposed within the plan (or project) will harm the integrity of the Chilterns Beechwoods Special Area of Conservation (rather than seeking to improve any existing pressures on the site/sites).

 Much of the borough is rural, although it does also contain the large settlements of Hemel Hempstead, Berkhamsted and Tring.
 Dacorum lies within the densely populated Home Counties.
 Consequently, environmental pressures from this large population may include: